mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-So that's something that you might run with an `init.d` script; just say, yeah, make sure `sshd` is running.
+The `service` resource describes long running processes like those you would manage with an `init.d` script; in this example, it just makes sure the process labelled `sshd` is running.

-So those are kind of the three core ones.

-Now, I've kind of been a bit cheeky really, I've said that you use `puppet apply` but in real life you wouldn't.
-You would actually have a Puppet Master which is a central node and has all the config for all your servers and all your nodes actually talk to the Master every half an hour by default to make sure they're OK.
-That's where the consistency thing comes in as actually every half hour, it's going to keep re-applying your catalogue but just to simplify things we're going to leave that out.
+I've shown examples using `puppet apply` but, in real life, you would probably use a different approach altogether: by having a separate Puppet Master server and having your nodes all run the Puppet Agent, you would actually store your configuration on the Master and watch it be applied every 30 minutes by default on all nodes.
+This is how you can be reasonably confident of your systems' consistency but to keep things simple, we're going to leave that out for now.

-So let's go back to our Rails application.
-So, remember `mcp`?
-Let's try to do it again but instead of doing it all with commands, let's try and do it in Puppet.
+So let's go back to our Rails application and go through its set up again but this time using Puppet.

-So, first up: last time I ran `adduser` and the group kind of came along for free but it's quite good to be more explicit about it.
-So we're going to say, "right, there's a group `mcp`, make sure that's present and there's a user `mcp`, make sure they're present, primary group is `mcp`, let's manage their home directory."
+Last time, I ran `adduser` and a group was created simultaneously but it's good to be more explicit about it.
+So let's state there is a group named `mcp` and then a user named `mcp` with that as its primary group and let's manage their home directory as well...

 {% highlight ruby %}
 group { 'mcp':